SmokeHound/workshop-app/README.md

-This monorepo contains both the frontend and backend for the Workshop Ordering App.
+This monorepo contains both the frontend, backend and shared modules for the Workshop Ordering App.
 It’s designed for modular development, shared configuration, and streamlined deployment.

 ---